stanminlee/EasyBudget/README.md

 You will need flask, flask-login, and SQLAlchemy to run this project.
 To launch the project, run the "main.py" file and access your local host address on port 8000.

-I mainly used python and html, but there are elements of SQL, CSS, and Javascript mixed in as well.
+I mainly used Python and HTML, but there are elements of SQL, CSS, and Javascript mixed in as well.